skip to content

 On April 16, 2024, Canada's Finance Minister, the Honorable Chrystia Freeland, introduced the 2024 federal budget, which included important updates to the Income Tax Act and provided more details about previous tax measures.

 The EIFEL rules generally apply to all taxpayers.
 However, there are exceptions, like for certain public-private infrastructure projects or if an excluded entity exception test is met.
-Budget 2024 proposes expanding these exceptions to include an elective exemption related to purpose-built rental housing.
+Budget 2024 proposed expanding these exceptions to include an elective exemption related to purpose-built rental housing and regulated energy utility businesses.

 On Sept.
 24, 2024, the Canada Revenue Agency (CRA) released some instructions on how to comply with the EIFEL rules with the introduction of Schedule 130.
-This form will be part of corporate or trust income tax returns.
-However, at the time of writing, this form has not yet been released.
+This schedule is part of corporate or trust income tax returns, and was released earlier this year.

-Schedule 130 will ask taxpayers to report various details, including interest and financing expenses (IFE), interest and financing revenues (IFR), adjusted taxable income, absorbed capacity, and other relevant calculations.
+As you may know, Schedule 130 is a detailed form requiring taxpayers to report a range of information,including interest and financing expenses (IFE), interest and financing revenues (IFR), adjusted taxable income, absorbed capacity, and other relevant calculations.
 If a corporation or trust is a partner of a partnership, the taxpayer will need to include their share of the partnership's interest and financing expenses and revenues.
 The same applies for relevant affiliate interest and financing expenses and relevant affiliate interest and financing revenues.

 Where a corporation or trust is a partner of a partnership, the partnership must include details of how the partnership calculated its interest and financing expenses and interest and financing revenues in schedule 130 of its partnership return.

-As taxpayers and advisors begin to work through the EIFEL rules, they may face some areas that require careful judgment.
-These areas include, but are not limited to, how to calculate interest expenses included in non-capital losses and how to determine the proportion of capital cost allowance deductions that relate to capitalized interest.
+As taxpayers and advisors work through the EIFEL rules, they may face some areas that require careful judgment.
+These areas include, but are not limited to, determining the amount of IFE in non-capital losses and how to determine the proportion of capital cost allowance deductions that relate to capitalized interest.
 We hope to get more guidance from the CRA soon.

 Key takeaways and next steps